TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 * You cannot create a snapshot from encrypted block storage.
 * You cannot create encrypted block storage from a snapshot.
-* You cannot create an image from an instance whose default disk is encrypted block storage.
+* You cannot create an image from an instance that is using encrypted root block storage.
 * Encrypted block storage cannot be replicated into a different region.
 * Due to encryption and decryption, I/O performance may be reduced compared to general block storage types (**HDD**, **SSD**).
 * You cannot change the symmetric key ID that is registered when creating encrypted block storage.
 To change the symmetric key, you must use the key rotation feature of Secure Key Manager.